MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 # Set and WeakSet

-Set and WeakSet are identical to Map, except for 2 major differences:
+Set and WeakSet are identical to Map, except for a few major differences:

+1. `Set` is a store of just `values` - not `key-value pairs` like in `Map`.
-1. Instead of `.set` for values, you use `.add()` to create a key value pair to store.
+2. Instead of `.set` for values, you use `.add()` to store a value.
-2. All values in a `Set` must be unique and only occur once.
+3. All values in a `Set` must be unique and only occur once.
+4. Set is *ordered by insertion*.

-As far as everything else, they are very identical and are ordered.
+As far as everything else, they are very identical.

 If you need a `Map`-like storage or cache, but all values must be unique, then `Set` is *perfect*!